tmobile/magentaA11y/_checklist-web/number-input.md

   name:  |
     Its purpose is clear
   role:  |
-    It identifies itself as a text input
+    It identifies itself as an editable input
   group: |
     Hints or errors are read after the label, related inputs include a group name (Ex: Enter your personal information)
   state: |